BM, USC Thornton School of Music

 MA, McGill University, in progress

-Emily has recently graduated from the State University of New York at Fredonia with a Bachelor's of Music Degree in Music Education and a Bachelor's of Music Degree in Flute Performance.
-Emily graduated Summa Cum Laude in her class and was awarded the Pi Kappa Lambda award, which went to the graduating music student from Fredonia with the highest GPA.
-As an educator, Emily has taught students both in public schools and private students and is passionate about promoting universal access to music education.
+Emily graduated from the State University of New York at Fredonia with a Bachelor's of Music Degree in Music Education and Flute Performance with a minor in Spanish.
+As an educator, Emily has taught both in public schools and private students around the world and is passionate about promoting universal access to music education.
+Beyond her efforts to advance the field of music education, Emily volunteers for various social justice organizations with an interest in sexual violence prevention advocacy.